BarbaraMoran/BarbaraMoran/README.md

 ...and I really enjoy coding!

-💜 My last project is ["Girls invented punk"](https://github.com/BarbaraMoran/girls-invented-punk)
+💜 I just finished ["Girls invented punk"](https://github.com/BarbaraMoran/girls-invented-punk), a website about the pioneer women of punk where you can learn by playing.<br>
+📚 I'm currently learning **DOCKER**.

 #### Technologies: